MikeMilenk/Troubleshooting-RDP-Connection-to-Windows-11-VM-Proxmox/README.md

 ## Troubleshooting RDP Connection to Windows 11 VM (Proxmox)

 ### Overview
-While working with virtual machines in [Proxmox] (https://www.proxmox.com), I configured Remote Desktop Protocol (RDP) access.
+While working with virtual machines in [Proxmox](https://www.proxmox.com), I configured Remote Desktop Protocol (RDP) access.
 I was able to successfully connect to a Windows Server 2022 VM, but encountered persistent authentication issues when attempting to connect to a Windows 11 Pro VM.

 ---